 When trees have had proper care early in their lives, there should be little need for structural pruning once they reach maturity.
 For mature trees, pruning will help maintain proper structure, form, appearance, and health.

-Prune Back (to Reduce Overall Size)
+Prune Back to Reduce the Overall Size

 Raise Lower Canopy

-Cut as low as possible
+Cut as Low as Possible

 Remove Stump Grindings